Travelers with Disabilities

 Dry-cell and gel-cell batteries are considered non-spillable and have fewer requirements for handling.
 Powered wheelchair batteries may remain attached when the equipment fits upright through the aircraft cargo compartment door.
 Delta personnel will need to know that your device can be stowed in the aircraft without accidental activation or they will be required to disconnect the battery post connectors and wrap each post connector with tape to prevent electrical shorts during shipping.

-Due to the size of the cargo compartment doors on regional jets and other smaller aircraft operated by our Delta Connection partners, some wheelchairs may not fit into the cargo compartment.
+Due to the size of the aircraft bin doors on aircraft operated by Delta and our Delta Connection Carriers, some wheelchairs may not fit into the cargo compartment.

 Customers traveling with wheelchairs on the airlines listed below are encouraged to review the dimensions below to determine whether their wheelchairs will fit into the cargo compartment, and to provide their wheelchair dimensions (height x width x depth) to Delta Reservations, in advance, for inclusion in their travel record.